hstoklosa/braindump/general/as-a-software-developer.md

 _...(I'll randomly do some more as it strikes me)..._

-1. Instrument your code to make it easier to reason about its behavior when it's running (i.e., improve operability).
+1. Instrument your code to make it easier to reason about its behaviour when it's running (i.e., improve operability).
 2. Describe, in writing, examples of the human activities that your software system is intended to support.
 3. Develop a deeper understanding of a system that you now work on but ^ W didn't build.
 4. Look into the history of how an internal system came to be implemented the way it was.